pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Tempos Verbais ( Parte 2 ).md

 GABARITO: CERTA

-Item.
 60. The company mentioned in the first paragraph was waiting for the Justice resolutions so that they could start helping the impacted families.

-Item.
 60. A empresa citada no primeiro parágrafo aguardava as resoluções da Justiça para começar a atender as famílias impactadas.

 A empresa brasileira (mencionada no primeiro parágrafo) concordou em pagar quase 7 bilhões